aimlops-org/m3_m4_long_quiz_part_b/README.md

 5. Use DockerHub to store the Docker image.

 6. Deploy the Docker container on AWS EC2.
+> Create AWS EC2 via console.
+Can be done via Terraform as well.

 7. Setup an API Gateway to expose the API end point securely.